AVID ADVENTURER

 We welcome you to explore Cadillac.

-By Dave Foley: Tired of running the same old routes?
-If you’re visiting Cadillac you can go out every day for a week, never take the same route twice and start each one within five miles of downtown.#1 Keith McKellop Walkway (2 Miles) Probably the best known is the...
+Tired of running the same old routes?
+If you're looking for different views of Cadillac here is a plan for your week - never run the same route twice and start each run within five miles of downtown!Sunday McKellop Walkway Probably the best known is the McKellop...

 Striking Gold in the Cadillac Area This Morel Mushroom Season